markdown-it/markdown-it/docs/architecture.md

 - [Live demo](https://markdown-it.github.io/) - type your text ant click `debug` tab.

+## Rules

+Rules are functions, doing "magick" with parser `state` objects.
+Each rule is registered in one of chain with unique name.

+Rules are managed by names via [Ruler](https://markdown-it.github.io/markdown-it/#Ruler) instances and `enable` / `disable` methods in [MarkdownIt](https://markdown-it.github.io/markdown-it/#MarkdownIt).

+You can note, that some rules have "validation mode" - in this mode rule does not modify token stream, and only search end of token.
+It's one of important design principle - token stream is "write only" on block & inline parse stages.

+Parser is designed to keep rules independent.
+You can safely disable any, or add new one.
+There are no universal recipes how to create new rules - design of distributed state machines with good data isolation is tricky business.
+But you can investigate existing rules & plugins to see possible approaches.

+Also, in complex cases you can try to ask for help in tracker.
+Condition is very simple - it should be clear from your ticket, that you studied docs, sources, and tryed to do something yourself.
+We never reject with help to real developpers.

 ## Parse process

 This was mentioned in [Data flow](#data-flow), but let's repeat sequence again: